How to host a Hoovie movie

 Hoovie ticket sales put real money in filmmakers’ pockets.

 Want to make a bigger impact?
-When booking your Hoovie movie, choose to give your cut of the ticket sales to the filmmaker and/or distributor.
-This means, 80% of total ticket proceeds will go to the film rights holder.
+When booking your Hoovie, select the option to send 60% (versus 40%) of the ticket sales to the filmmaker and/or distributor.

 Make some extra $

 Building community is an important job.
-Hoovie hosts can choose to keep 50% of ticket proceeds, which support you to bring people together more often by covering your hospitality expenses, better quality AV equipment and even rent!
+Hoovie hosts can choose to keep 30% of ticket proceeds to cover any event costs.

 Host a mini-crowdfunder

 Movie screenings easily become low/no-cost fundraisers with Hoovie.
-Simply click the box to donate your cut to a cause you care about.
-Guests can also choose to add a donation to the cause at ticket check-out.
+As a host, you can choose to donate ticket proceeds to a cause you care about and invite guests to add an additional donation at ticket check-out.

 Since the COVID-19 pandemic hit, many of our hosts have reached out to tell us various versions of the same refrain: that Hoovie is more relevant now than ever.